Reki Kawahara

 Reki Kawahara (川原 礫, Kawahara Reki) is a Japanese novelist.
 He is best known as the creator of Sword Art Online and Accel World, both of which have been adapted into anime series.
+He has been described as one of the most successful writers of light novels in the 2010s.

 Career

 Kawahara wrote the first volume of Sword Art Online in 2001 as a competition entry for the 2002 ASCII Media Works Dengeki Game Novel Prize (電撃ゲーム小説大賞, Dengeki Game Shōsetsu Taishō), but refrained from submitting it as he had exceeded the page limit; he instead published it as a web novel under the pen name Fumio Kunori (九里史生, Kunori Fumio).
 Over time, he wrote more main arcs and side stories, which were later updated for light novel publication.

 The Isolator was serialized online starting in 2004, and began publishing in print in June 2014.
 5 light novel volumes have been released as of August 2024.

 Kawahara entered the first Accel World novel into ASCII Media Works' 15th Dengeki Novel Prize in 2008 and the novel won the Grand Prize.
 The first novel was published by ASCII Media Works on February 10, 2009 under their Dengeki Bunko imprint.
 As of March 8, 2024, 27 volumes have been published.
 An anime series debuted in April 2012.

 After gaining fame from the Dengeki award, Kawahara republished Sword Art Online in print.
 28 volumes have been published as of August 2024, as well as 8 volumes of Sword Art Online: Progressive.
 An anime series premiered in July 2012, and was followed by a for-TV movie Sword Art Online Extra Edition on December 31, 2013, a second anime series, Sword Art Online II, in July 2014, an original theatrical film, Sword Art Online The Movie: Ordinal Scale, in February 2017, and the third anime series, Sword Art Online: Alicization, in October 2018.
 Sword Art Online: Progressive was given an anime film adaptation in the form of Sword Art Online Progressive: Aria of a Starless Night, released in Japan on October 30, 2021.
 A second Progressive film was released in October 2022.

 In 2022, Kawahara started publishing a new light novel series, titled Demons' Crest, with illustrations by Yukiko Horiguchi.